List of The Walking Dead (TV series) characters: Ezekiel

-King Ezekiel, portrayed by Khary Payton, is the leader of a community known as "the Kingdom".
+Ezekiel Sutton, or better known as simply King Ezekiel or just Ezekiel, portrayed by Khary Payton, is the leader of a community known as "the Kingdom".
 Accompanied by his Bengal tiger, Shiva, Ezekiel has always been a pacifist leader, although his community lived in the terrified subjugation of the Saviors until Rick proposed to form an alliance to end Negan's tyranny.
 Ezekiel initially rejects Rick, but after a Savior, Jared, kills Benjamin, Ezekiel changes his mind and decides to combine forces with the Alexandria Safe-Zone and Hilltop Colony.
 Together, the three combined forces manage to defeat Negan and the Saviors.
 Six years after Negan is defeated, he marries Carol and adopts Henry as his son.

 After Henry's death, his relationship with Carol falls apart and they separate.
 In "What It Always Is", Ezekiel reveals to Siddiq that he has thyroid cancer.
 Ezekiel accompanies Eugene and Yumiko to the Commonwealth, a distant community, a journey on which they are soon joined by Princess.